Broadcast (band): Equipment

 The band's recording gear and methods were profiled in a 2003 article in Electronic Musician, in which it was noted that they recorded many of their guitar arrangements (played at that time on a 1960s Italian Eko Edsel) through microphones, rather than through a DI unit.

 Additional instruments, including the vibraphone, timpani, clarinets and organ were recorded and subsequently fed through a speaker again in order to be re-recorded with microphones.
 Their private studio setup included an AKG BX-15, a Fostex rackmount coil reverb amplifier and an Acutronics tray (originally sourced from a Fender amplifier.)
 Their recording setup also included a MOTU 2408 hard-disk recording system, an Apple Mac G4, a Fender Rhodes, a Vox Continental and a Korg MS-20.

 For digital production, the band sometimes used an reFX QuadraSid emulator and Native Instruments Reaktor.
-Commenting on the production of their third album, Haha Sound, Keenan said: "You know when it feels overworked.
+Commenting on the production of their second album, Haha Sound, Keenan said: "You know when it feels overworked.
 We used more of a minimalist approach on this album: There has been less emphasis on decoration and more on repetitive parts that go through the tracks.
 They are not the focus for your ear, but they are the foundation."